Refrigerators in Disguise: 10 Ideas for a Hidden Fridge Cabinet

 To improve the flow between their living and kitchen space, Tara and Brian’s contractor came up with an idea to move the refrigerator to a wall already outfitted with closets.
 Now the refrigerator fits right in with the cabinetry, instead of jutting out in the main cooking space.

 Casey and Kumar’s apartment is full of clever storage solutions to maximize their limited space.
-The kitchen is one such example thanks to creative built-ins, which also hide the fridge door.
-Custom cabinetry covers the refrigerator along with a neighboring pantry, and the whole unit conceals a structural column.
+The kitchen is one such example thanks to creative built-ins.
+Custom cabinetry covers the refrigerator along with a neighboring pantry, while the entire unit conceals a structural column.

 Scandinavian chic was the look that homeowners Roxana and Gabriel were going for in their Long Island City loft.
 They turned to a Sweeten contractor who was able to update their space to match their minimalistic style.
 The refrigerator, which moved from the main kitchen area into what was formerly a coat closet proved to be one of the biggest challenges.
 They had to find the right size appliance and custom cut the Ikea panels to fit.